Compsciler/Wordle-With-Score-Database/README.md

 4. Run `git merge upstream/main` and resolve any merge conflicts
 5. If ran `git stash` for Step 3, run `git stash pop`

+If you only want to merge a specific upstream commit, for Step 4 instead run `git cherry-pick <commit hash> --no-commit`

 ### Creating a score database backup

 After downloading and opening [MongoDB Compass](https://www.mongodb.com/products/compass):